Improving Visual Representation Learning through Perceptual Understanding: Conclusion

 We explored a method for incorporating the learning of higher-level features from images explicitly into the learning objective of a masked autoencoder.
 By introducing a perceptual loss term and adversarial training, we showed how the representations learnt by MAE~\cite{MaskedAutoencoders2021} could be improved, boosting transfer performance for downstream tasks such as image classification, object detection and semantic segmentation.
 In particular, this performance boost is observed not only when fine-tuning, but also in the linear probe setting where contrastive methods have historically done better.
 This suggests that by combining the rich supervision of the pixel reconstruction task with a more focused higher-level learning signal we can greatly improve the data efficiency of the masked autoencoder approach.

-This work also helps to start to address one of the key differences between the use of masked modelling between images and text: that images and image patches do not have inherent semantic meaning.
-Many questions remain though about how to learn cues of the right level of abstraction directly from image data.
-Future work could explore this further, combining perceptual understanding from adversarial training with discretised learning of semantic features~\cite{NIPS2017_7a98af17}.
+This work also helps to start to address one of the key differences between the use of masked modelling for images and text: that images and image patches do not have inherent semantic meaning.
+Many questions remain about how to learn cues of the right level of abstraction directly from image data.

 { }